Quincy Williams re-signs with Jets

-The Jets are keeping one of their top free agents.
-Linebacker Quincy Williams will return to the team on a three year contract.
+The New York Jets are keeping one of their top free agents.
+Linebacker Quincy Williams will return to the team on a three-year contract.

 The #Jets agreed to terms with LB Quincy Williams on a three-year, $18 million deal that maxes out at $21M with incentives, per source.— Tom Pelissero (@TomPelissero) March 12, 2023